 Stephan Diecke is a flight GNC and avionics engineer.
-Stephan earned his M.Eng. and B.Eng. in Mechatronics/Precision Engineering at the Munich University of Applied Sciences.
-His interest in engineering started early years; starting to work as a computer systems administrator and hardware integration technician at the age of 13.
-During his formal education, he become project leader for over 5 years in his University for building autonomous robots, which won accolades at the EUROBOT competition in Germany and Europe.
-After his B. Eng degree, he has also been a lecturer for Embedded Systems, Microprocessor technology, Informatics, Digital Electronic and Digital Signal processing with focus on LabVIEW programming at the Munich University of Applied Sciences.
+Stephan earned his Master of Engineering and Bachelor of Engineering in Mechatronics/Precision Engineering at the Munich University of Applied Sciences.
+His interest in engineering started early; starting to work as a computer systems administrator and hardware integration technician at the age of 13.
+During his formal education he become project leader for over 5 years in his University for building autonomous robots, which won accolades at the EUROBOT competition in Germany and Europe.
+After his B. Eng. degree, he has also been a lecturer for Embedded Systems, Microprocessor technology, Informatics, Digital Electronic and Digital Signal processing with focus on LabVIEW programming at the Munich University of Applied Sciences.

 In recent years Stephan focussed on the development of components and concepts for 2-9 seat electric airplanes.
 That involved designs in the area of motor controllers, battery systems and algorithms for the calculation of propulsion system configurations and battery configurations as well as design aspects of high efficient electric airplanes.

-ASTM F39 committee on Aircraft Systems since 2018 and contributes his experience and lessons learned especially in the F39.05 subcommittee on Design, Alteration and Certification of Electric Propulsion Systems.
+Stephan is a member of the ASTM F39 committee on Aircraft Systems since 2018 and contributes his experience and lessons learned especially in the F39.05 subcommittee on Design, Alteration and Certification of Electric Propulsion Systems.
 The F39.05 subcommittee is responsible for publishing the ASTM F3338 standard.

-Stephan is an avid pilot, and holds a German Sports Pilot license since 2014.
+Stephan is an avid pilot and holds a German Sports Pilot license since 2014.